|

 retirement plan permits such rollovers.

 Under what circumstances can a participant take a hardship distribution from a retirement plan?
+A retirement

 plan may, but is not required to, provide for hardship distributions.
 A